rothlisbergerc/GroomingSalonWebsite/README.md

 ## Screenshots

-**Disclaimer: This project is a work-in-progress, Screenshots will be updated to reflect the most current version**
+**Disclaimer: This project is a work-in-progress.
+Screenshots will be updated to reflect the most current version**

 ![image](https://user-images.githubusercontent.com/77075506/135935052-4f552573-ea69-42a7-a754-1381037925af.png)